mayeechen/mayeechen.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Computer Science at Stanford University, advised by Prof. [Christopher Ré](https://cs.stanford.edu/~chrismre/) and part of the [Hazy Research Lab](https://hazyresearch.stanford.edu/).
+I am a final-year PhD student in Computer Science at Stanford University, advised by Prof. [Christopher Ré](https://cs.stanford.edu/~chrismre/) and part of the [Hazy Research Lab](https://hazyresearch.stanford.edu/).

 <!--I'm interested in exploring fundamental questions behind tools in modern machine learning and using them to develop new, theoretically grounded methods.-->

 <!--I'm interested in using a theoretical lens to improve modern machine learning techniques from the data side of things (what is often referred to as **data-centric AI**).
 Recently, I've been focusing on problems in data mixing, data labeling, and data representations, especially in the setting where there are multiple input signals or objectives.
 Moving forward, I am particularly excited about developing a more principled understanding of how models learn from data.-->

 I'm interested in studying and improving the fundamentals of modern machine learning through data (often known as **data-centric AI**).
-On the model training side, I work on data mixing, synthetic data, data representations, and data labeling.
-On the inference side, I work on test-time algorithms to produce higher-quality model generations, such as ensembling and routing.
+On the model training side, I work on data mixing, curriculum learning, synthetic data, and data labeling.
+On the inference side, I work on techniques such as ensembling, routing, and verification.
 Currently, I am thinking about how to develop and operationalize a more principled understanding of how models learn from data (what skills does data teach the model?
 Does it matter if the data is synthetic or real?)
+I am currently a research intern at the [Allen Institute for Artificial Intelligence (AI2)](https://allenai.org/), driving data mixing efforts for their OLMo open-source language models.

 <!--I'm interested in using theoretical tools to understand and improve on modern machine learning techniques.